 The average price of oil (Brent) witnessed a rise of 68% for the year to record about \$70.68 per barrel compared to \$41.96 per barrel during the previous year.
-The observed rise in oil prices for 2021 was driven by the increased pace of vaccine rollouts around the world which alleviated the effect of the pandemic, the rise in global demand for transportation, and the efforts made by OPEC member states since the oil markets.
+The observed rise in oil prices for 2021 was driven by the increased pace of vaccine rollouts around the world which alleviated the effect of the pandemic, the rise in global demand for transportation, and the efforts made by OPEC member states since the outbreak of Covid-19 to rebalance the oil markets.